 The Illinois Computing Accelerator for Non-specialists (iCAN) is a one-year program for non-computer science college graduates who are interested in a high-tech computing career or pursuing a graduate degree in computer science.
 Specifically designed coursework in computing fundamentals is coupled with individualized attention from world-class faculty, plus academic and career mentoring.

 The iCAN program is a one-year (fall, spring, summer) program that results in a Graduate Certificate in Computing Fundamentals.

 iCAN is a full-time program.
 It is expected that students will spend around 10 hours in class and 20 hours outside of class on their coursework.

 A coding background is not needed in order to apply.

-The iCAN program assumes a knowledge of high school algebra.
+The iCAN program assumes a knowledge of college algebra.
 Any additional math that is required will be taught in the program.

 Yes.
 Our program assumes that students have no knowledge of computer science and is designed to prepare such students for a career in industry or for graduate studies in computer science.

 You must have at least completed a bachelor's degree, in something other than computer science, in order to apply to the iCAN program.